rfparedes/suse-hacollect/README.md

 # suse-hacollect

 ## Quickstart
-To run, download the release to one of the cluster nodes:<br>
+Download the release to one of the cluster nodes:<br>
 `wget https://github.com/rfparedes/suse-hacollect/releases/download/v1.0.0/suse-hacollect; chmod +x suse-hacollect` <br>
 Then run:<br>
 `./suse-hacollect -f 2020-11-25 -c 123456 -u`<br>

+Replace options:
+`Usage of ./suse-hacollect:
+  -c string
+        Add CASENUM to tarball filename
+  -f string
+        Gather data for issue starting from date, using format: yyyy-mm-dd -u    Automatically upload to SUSE via https.  (https port 443 outbound required) -v    Output version information`

 This script is designed to collect data from an SAP/HA cluster running SLES.
 It collects all data needed by support teams to analyze most cluster issues.
 What does it install and collect?